quokka-astro/quokka/README.md

 # TwoMomentRad
-Moment method for radiation transport written in C++
+Moment method for radiation transport for patch-based AMR, written in C++